MRAC-IAAC/ROSinGrasshopper/README.md

 These methods facilitates design to robotic production workflows as well as real-time and adaptive robotic fabrication workflows.

-## Why Real-time feedback for Robotic Fabrication?
+## What is Real-time feedback for Robotic Fabrication?
 >
 >According to [Association for Robots in Architecture](https://www.robotsinarchitecture.org/wp-content/uploads/2011/09/realtimerobot_ecaade2012_100.content.pdf):
 >